Cajac/picoCTF-Writeups/picoGym_Exclusive/General_Skills/First_Find.md

   inflating: files/14789.txt.utf-8
 ```

-The path to the file is visible in the middle of the file listing (prefixed with extracting) but lets search for it anyway
+The path to the file is visible in the middle of the file listing (prefixed with extracting) but let's search for it anyway
 ```
 ┌──(kali㉿kali)-[/picoCTF/picoGym/General_Skills/Fist_Find]
 └─$ find files -name uber-secret.txt